Viswanadh-Developer/SampleProject/README.md

 The Project Name we are working on is Sample Project.

+The Project is intended to test whether git is working proper or not.

 ## Available Scripts

 In the project directory, you can run: